xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-INPUT   Displays a dialog box for user input
+INPUT&nbsp;&nbsp;&nbsp;Displays a dialog box for user input

-MESSAGE   Displays a message in the status bar
+MESSAGE&nbsp;&nbsp;&nbsp;Displays a message in the status bar

 Return to [top](#A)